demerzel09/remote-sensing-blog/README.md

 You can fetch sample imagery directly from the Copernicus Data Space using `src/utils/download_sentinel.py`.
-The tool connects to `https://apihub.copernicus.eu/apihub` and caches downloads under `data/raw/<SATELLITE>` based on location and time range.
+The tool connects to `https://apihub.copernicus.eu/apihub` by default and caches downloads under `data/raw/<SATELLITE>` based on location and time range.
+Use `--api-url` to override the endpoint if needed.

 > **Note**
 > The download scripts require outbound HTTPS access to
-> `apihub.copernicus.eu`.
-Connection issues such as timeouts or
+> `apihub.copernicus.eu` (or the URL passed via `--api-url`).
+Connection
-> "No route to host" usually mean your network is restricted.
-Configure a
+> issues such as timeouts or "No route to host" usually mean your network is
-> proxy if needed.
+> restricted.
+Configure a proxy if needed.

 ```bash
 export SENTINEL_USER=<your username>